 - Financial compensation from their abuser and the Church institution that facilitated or enabled abuse, to help support the survivor in coming to terms with the abuse and to punish the institution's failure to prevent it.
 In some states, survivors may have the ability to recover enhanced financial damages when they and their lawyers can show that a Church institution covered up known abuse.

 - Non-monetary remedies aimed at helping to prevent sexual abuse by clergy in the future, such as court orders directing Church institutions to implement robust sexual abuse prevention measures, and to issue periodic reports detailing those efforts.
 In many cases, survivors can seek these non-monetary remedies in addition to financial compensation.

+Injury and Damages Caused by Sexual AbuseThose that have suffered sexual abuse at the hands of members of the Catholic clergy often suffer greatly physically, mentally, spiritually, and economically.
+The damages caused by sexual abuse can be varied and extended leading to the need for proper and accurate calculation with the assistance of an attorney and experts.
 The physical injuries caused by sexual abuse often include injuries associated with physical assault and battery.
 This means many sexual abuse survivors can suffer from bruises, cuts, and scrapes as well as more severe injuries like broken bones, damaged genitalia, and even head injuries.
 Sometimes survivors of sexual abuse at the hands of the catholic clergy can suffer from sexually transmitted diseases like HIV, gonorrhea, chlamydia, or HPV.